 30. Effect of licence

+(1A) Despite anything in this Act, on the referral day every licence which has not already expired or been surrendered expires.

 (1) Subject to this Act, a licence continues for not longer than 3 years, or such other licence period as may be prescribed.

 (2) If different classes of licence are prescribed, different licence periods, each not exceeding 3 years, may be prescribed for each or any class of licence.